Scottish Football League Premier Division: Operation

 Initially, two clubs were relegated each season from a 10 club Premier Division.
 It was highly unlikely that either Celtic or Rangers would ever be involved in a relegation battle, given their historic dominance.
 This meant that the other eight clubs were at a very high risk of relegation each season.
 For example, in the first season of operation (1975–76), Dundee United and Aberdeen only avoided relegation on goal difference and Dundee did go down, for the first time since the 1930s.
 In the 1976–77 season, Hearts were relegated for the first time in their history.

-The move to a three division system also had the effect of widening the gap in playing standards between the clubs.
+The move to a three division system also widened the gap in playing standards between the clubs.
 Writing in 1990, Bob Crampsey noted that of the 14 clubs in the 1975–76 Scottish Second Division, only one (Clydebank) had ever played in the Premier Division.
 Having narrowly avoided relegation from the Premier Division, Dundee United and Aberdeen gained most from the new setup, as they established an ascendancy over Rangers and Celtic in the early 1980s.

 The high probability of relegation led to calls for a 12 club Premier Division, but there was insufficient support due to clubs either having to play each other three times or playing a 44-game schedule.
 The new setup did result in an increase in attendances, but the risk of relegation caused problems such as defensive playing styles, less young players developing and clubs were unable to plan for the long term.
 Aberdeen made those points in conjunction with a proposal to cut relegation to one club, but this did not attract enough support.
 A proposal by East Fife to revert to the old two division setup attracted nearly as much support as the Aberdeen plan.

 A major change made in February 1981, that passed almost unnoticed at the time, was the abolition of gate sharing.
 This meant that clubs retained all of the revenue from their home attendances, and were able to vary the cost of admission for different opposing clubs.